 Top of Page

 Section 2 - Scope

 (4) This Rule applies to:

-(5) In the event of any conflict between this Rule and any Joint Medical Program (JMP) Rule, Policy or Procedure, the provisions of the JMP Rule, Policy or Procedure will take precedence.
+(5) In the event of any conflict between this Rule and any JMP Schedule, Policy or Procedure, the provisions of the JMP Rule, Policy or Procedure will take precedence.